cdklabs/aws-delivlib/README.md

 })
 ```

-You can also use the `ImageSource.fromDirectory()` API if you would like to build a new Docker image based on a
+You can also use the `MirrorSource.fromDirectory()` API if you would like to build a new Docker image based on a
 Dockerfile.
 The Dockerfile should be placed at the top level of the specified directory.

 ## Contributing